palasthotel/blockX/public/README.txt

 = 1.1.5 =
 * New Widget: User
+* New Widget: AutoSuggest
+* New Widget: Url
+* New Widget: Abstract Ajax

 = 1.1.4 =
 * Optimization: Provide helper function to build wp query args from TaxQuery widget args.